mhuang448/ask-perplexity-video-ai-agent/README.md

 - **Storage (AWS S3):** Stores video data under a `video-data/` prefix.
 Each processed video gets a dedicated folder `video-data/<video_id>/`.
 This folder contains:
   - `<video_id>.json`: Metadata file holding video details (e.g., captions, summary, themes) and the overall `processing_status` (`PROCESSING` or `FINISHED`).
 This file is separate from interaction data to reduce concurrency issues.
   - `interactions.json`: A separate file containing an array of user Q&A interactions.
 Created upon the first query to a video, and updated with each subsequent query.
 Each interaction includes the query, status (`processing`, `completed`, `failed`), AI answer, timestamps, and `interaction_id`.
 Keeping interactions separate from video metadata prevents conflicts when processing multiple queries simultaneously.
+  - **S3 Bucket Policy:** The bucket is configured with a policy that grants public read access to all MP4 files in the `video-data/` prefix.
+This allows direct use of S3 object URLs for video display without requiring pre-signed URLs or authentication.
 - **Video ID Format:** Each video is uniquely identified by a `video_id` that combines the TikTok username and video ID from the URL, separated by a dash.
 For example, from the URL `https://www.tiktok.com/@aichifan33/video/7486040114695507242`, the `video_id` would be `aichifan33-7486040114695507242`.
 - **Vector DB (Pinecone):** Stores video caption embeddings for fast retrieval.
 - **AI Services:** Gemini (Captions), OpenAI (Embeddings, Synthesis), Perplexity (MCP - Reasoning/Search).